top of page

 THEATRE AND DANCE

-From 1989 - 1994 Kelsey produced performance work in her own right crossing mediums and using her skills as a singer, theatre maker and dancer.
+From 1989 - 1994 Kelsey produced performance work crossing mediums using her skills as a singer, theatre maker and dancer.

-Life on the Planet Surface was a collaborative performance project led by Kelsey and jazz drummer and composer Tom Bancroft exploring music and dance relationships between jazz musicians and dancers through free improvisation with humour, beauty and lots of rhythm.
-Performances happened at Chisenhale Dance Space, Glasgow jazz festival, ICA London, and Edinburgh Jazz Festival with a bold cast of performers including on different occasions Oren Marshall (tuba), John Telfer (sax), Rick taylor (trombone), dancers Kate Brown, Maria Palmieri, Caroline Pegg, and Martin Coles and surprise guest appearances from the theatre world from Pete Courtie, Ursula Martinez, Mark Whitelaw and Christine Entwisle.
-Life on the Planet Surface also saw Kelsey create two solo pieces Theory of loose parts featuring live vocal and dance improvisation with four track tape recorder showcased at Chisenhale Dance Space and Dead Singer the latter also performed at London ICA.
+Life on the Planet Surface was a collaborative project co-created by Kelsey and jazz drummer and composer Tom Bancroft.
+The piece explored relationships between jazz musicians and dancers through free improvisation with humour, beauty, dressing up and lots of rhythm.
+Performances happened at Chisenhale Dance Space, Glasgow jazz festival, ICA London, and Edinburgh Jazz Festival.
+Kelsey's solo pieces Theory of loose parts featuring live vocal and dance improvisation with four track tape recorder and Dead Singer were performed at Chinsenhale Dance Space and London ICA.

-In the community of Penwith, near Cornwall's Lands End, Kelsey is a regular performer at Penzance's Golowan and Montol Festivals, and Lafrowda Festival in St Just all of which draw revellers from across the country.
-She leads community choir Land and Sea Singers and dances and sings with Shindig Cloggers.
-Curator of the sellout Fruit Tree Songwriters' Nights at Penzance's Acorn Theatre, she has done much to stimulate new risk-taking songwriting in her community.
+In her West Cornwall Kelsey is a regular performer at Penzance's Golowan and Montol Festivals, and Lafrowda Festival in St Just all of which draw revellers from across the country.
+She leads community carol choir Hearts of the Night and offered weekly Land and Sea rural singing groups from 2012-2021.
+Kelsey also dances and sings with anarchic apalaichian troupe Shindig Cloggers.
+Curator of the sellout Fruit Tree Songwriters' Nights at Penzance's Acorn Theatre, she has done much to stimulate new risk-taking songwriting in Cornwall.

 bottom of page